ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch02_the_first_test_rape.md

 Perhaps rape is akin to a merely personal preference.[^2]

+[^2]: It cannot be argued that rape does not involve a preference, since rape is a behaviour and, as we have discussed above, all behaviours involve preference.

 The question then arises: can the classification of rape as a merely personal preference stand up to logical scrutiny?

 If we propose the moral rule: “personal preferences must be violently inflicted upon other people”, how does that stand up to the framework of UPB?[^3]

+[^3]: Note that I cannot propose that “personal preferences *may* be violently inflicted upon other people, since that is a violation of UPB, which states that moral rules must be absolute and universal – if they are not, they fall into APA territory, and so cannot be inflicted on others.

 Personal preferences cannot be justly inflicted upon other people, because that would create an insurmountable logical paradox.